Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

-Virus 1 and virus 2 were negatively correlated, virus 4 and virus 5 were positively correlated and virus 3 circulated independently.
+Since temporal variances within each virus were set to 1 (diagonal entries of $\Lambda*{-1}$), we refer to virus covariances within this section as correlations.
+Virus 1 and virus 2 were negatively correlated (such that when the prevalence of one virus increases, the prevalence of the other decreases), virus 4 and virus 5 were positively correlated and virus 3 circulated independently.

-Data from the first three viruses were simulated under identical conditions to those described in the three virus example.
-Seasonal effects were assigned such that virus 4 and virus 5 peaked in autumn (Figure~\ref{figSS2}, observed counts).
-The probabilities and expected counts of virus 4 and virus 5 in each month were estimated using the method described in section~\ref{section:expected}.
+Data from the first three viruses were simulated under identical conditions to those described in the three-virus example.
+Seasonal effects were assigned such that virus 4 and virus 5 peaked in autumn (Fig~\ref{figSS2}, observed counts).
+The probabilities and expected counts of virus 4 and virus 5 in each month were estimated using the method described in \nameref{section:expected}.
 Likewise, regression coefficients were drawn such that $\beta_{intercept}=0$, $\beta_{age} \sim N(0,0.1)$, $\beta_{gender} \sim N(0,0.1)$ and $\beta_{severity} \sim N(0,0.1)$ .
 Random effects $\phi$ were drawn from multivariate normal distributions with yearly smoothing parameters and monthly smoothing parameter ($s_{1}$, $s_{2}$, $s_{3}$, $s_{4}$, $s_{5}$ and $\lambda$) set as 0.5.
-Seasonal dependencies were simulated through neighbourhood matrix $W_{neigh}$ defined in section~\ref{section:precision}.
-We set virus specific intercept terms $\alpha_{1}=\alpha_{2}=\alpha_{3}=\alpha_{4}=\alpha_{5}=0$ and calculate the relative risks of each virus at each time point.
-Finally, observed counts were taken as the product of relative risks and expected counts (Figure~\ref{figSS2}, grey lines).
+Seasonal dependencies were simulated through neighbourhood matrix $W_{neigh}$ defined in \nameref{section:precision}.
+We set virus specific intercept terms $\alpha_{1}=\alpha_{2}=\alpha_{3}=\alpha_{4}=\alpha_{5}=0$ and calculated the relative risks of each virus at each time point.
+Finally, observed counts were taken as the product of relative risks and expected counts (Fig~\ref{figSS2}, grey lines).

-Using the full model with the neighbourhood construction, we initially estimated $\Lambda^{-1}$ using only the first year of data (Figure~\ref{figSS3}, Year 1).
-We then combined the first two years of data to estimated $\Lambda^{-1}$ (Figure~\ref{figSS3}, Year 2).
+Using the full model with the neighbourhood construction, we initially estimated $\Lambda^{-1}$ using only the first year of data (Fig~\ref{figSS3}, Year 1).
+We then combined the first two years of data to estimated $\Lambda^{-1}$ (Fig~\ref{figSS3}, Year 2).
 This process was repeated, adding the current year's data at each iteration, until all fifteen years of data were combined to estimate $\Lambda^{-1}$.

-For each pair of viruses, at each iteration, we assessed deviations of each covariance parameter from zero (pre-mcc) and applied a multiple comparison correction (post-mcc).
-P-values were used as a convenient and effective way of locating the hypothesised value of zero in the posterior distribution of each covariance parameter.
-We chose to control the false discovery rate (the expected proportion of falsely rejected hypotheses amongst those rejected) at rate of 0.05 \cite{MCP}.
-Covariance parameters with an adjusted p-value less than 0.05 were deemed significantly different from zero and used as support for a significant covariance between the corresponding viruses.